 Impaired drivers are a factor in auto accidents—while the statistics vary, between 15 and 30 percent of all auto accidents may be caused by an impaired driver, despite the fact that most states, including Kentucky, have cracked down on drunk driving with enhanced penalties.
 Weather conditions are another factor in auto accidents; drivers may have their vision inhibited by rain, fog or snow, or the roadways may be icy or slick.
 Design flaws in roads or intersections can cause accidents as can trees or bushes which have been allowed to grow into the road, obscuring drivers’ vision.

 Animals in the road may be a factor in auto accidents, depending on where the driver lives.
 Finally, driver fatigue factors into auto accidents, accounting for over 100,000 accidents per year.
-Auto collision lawyers in Florence have the necessary knowledge to fight for the compensation you deserve, whether the other driver was distracted, careless, fatigued, impaired or reckless.
+Car crash lawyers in Florence have the necessary knowledge to fight for the compensation you deserve, whether the other driver was distracted, careless, fatigued, impaired or reckless.

 Catastrophic Auto Accidents

-Serious Kentucky car accidents can leave those involved in the accident with injuries which change their lives forever.
+Serious car accidents can leave those involved in the accident with injuries which change their lives forever.
 Permanent disabilities can result from serious car collisions, affecting more than just the victim by putting entire families under stress.
 Those who suffer catastrophic injuries, such as brain trauma and spinal cord injuries, may end up needing constant supervision or assistance, and can be in for a lifetime of surgeries, rehabilitation and a never-ending stream of medical expenses.
+It is imperative that a person speak with a Florence car wreck attorney in order to get this necessary compensation.

 In other words, the physical, financial and emotional toll of a catastrophic auto accident can devastate both victims and their families.
 In such cases, time can be extremely short for the victim.
 Evidence gets lost or disappears, witnesses move on or their memories become less clear.
 The negligence or carelessness of another driver could leave victims with huge medical expenses as well as the fact that victims may be unable to work meaning there is no money coming in.